saturn72/AnyService/README.md

 2. Create, Update and Delete operations can be performed by the creator and only by the creator while Read operation can be performed by all users.
    This means the entities created by a priliged user are **managed** privatly by this user (entity's creator) and only by this user, but are publicly **accessed** by all users.

+### Disable/Modify Default Authorization Behavior
+#### Disable Default Authorization
+`AnyService` uses the `DefaultAuthorizationMiddleware` to verify user has the required `Claim`s to access entity's `URI` (controller and/or controller's method).
+To disable Permission Management, set the value of `AnyServiceOptions.UseAuthorizationMiddleware` to `false`.

+#### Permission Management
+Another aspect of authrization management is managing user **permissions** to perform `CRUD`'s on `URI` or an entity.
+There are several options to modify permission management:
+- To disable Permission Management, set the value of `ManageEntityPermissions` of `AnyServiceOptions` class to `false`.
+- To modify default permission logic you may:
+ - Create your own implementation of `IPermissionManager`
+ - Create your own permission middleware

 ## Model Validation